ucx

 void cx_strfree (cxmutstr *str)

-Passes the pointer in this string to free().
+Passes the pointer in this string to the cxDefaultAllocator's free() function.

 void cx_strfree_a (const CxAllocator *alloc, cxmutstr *str)